linsir/doubanrobot/README.md

 This function helps you to save time of manually posting a comment in order to **up** your **topic**.
 You can deploy this code on your `server`, such as `Linux VPS`

-This function fecth all of your topics in your `douban group` homepage.
+This function fetch all of your topics in your `douban group` homepage.
 The url of this page looks like this

 ```
 	https://www.douban.com/group/people/your_douban_id/publish